 Be happy: painting basement floor goes very fast.
 Even very big areas (after prep) will take only an hour or so.
 Plan carefully but be aware that many photos you will see around the internet are taken right after the floor was painted so, of course, it looks great.
 How about 5 years later?

-Check for moisture coming through the floor: using a very sticky tape, fix a 2-3 foot square of plastic wrap down tightly—no air gaps (floor must be clean and not visibly damp).
+Check for moisture coming through the floor: using very sticky tape, fix a 2-3 foot square of plastic wrap down tightly—no air gaps (floor must be clean and not visibly damp).
 One day or two later, if you have moisture trapped inside the film, you cannot paint that floor.
 Contact a builder to see if you can rectify this problem.
 There are some specialized sealants, but you must find what the source of H2O is.
+We have an entire post just on moisture and alkalinity of concrete floors.

 How to paint basement floor: detailed steps